f5devcentral/f5-rseries-training/docs/introduction.rst

 Introduction
 =============

-rSeries is F5’s next generation appliance-based solution that will replace the current iSeries platforms.
-The rSeries platforms have many advantages over the current iSeries architecture.
-This guide will highlight the differences between the two architectures and then provide details on how to configure, monitor and troubleshoot the new platforms so that customers considering adoption understand how rSeries will fit within their environment.
+rSeries is F5’s next generation appliance-based solution that will replace the current iSeries platforms. rSeries platforms have many advantages over the current iSeries architecture.
+This guide will highlight the major differences between the two architectures as well as providing details on how to configure, monitor, and troubleshoot the new platforms so that customers will understand how rSeries will fit within their existing environments.

 rSeries Overview